Zarif-Cabrera/OperatingSystems/Project1/README.md

 1. Function Documentation: Each function has a comment explaining its purpose, parameters, and expected behavior.
 This documentation helps anyone reviewing the code quickly understand what each part does without diving too deep into the implementation.

-2. Error Handling: I made sure to include error handling for functions that interact with system calls (like `chdir`, `open`, and `execvp`).
-When a failure occurs, the program prints a descriptive error message to `stderr`, so users are aware of any issues that arise.
+2. Error Handling: I made sure to include error handling for functions that interact with system calls (like "chdir", "open", and "execvp").
+When a failure occurs, the program prints a descriptive error message to "stderr", so users are aware of any issues that arise.

-3. Constants and Macros: I defined constants like `MAX_COMMAND_LINE_LEN`, `MAX_COMMAND_LINE_ARGS`, and `TIMEOUT_SECONDS` at the top of the file.
+3. Constants: I defined constants like "MAX_COMMAND_LINE_LEN", "MAX_COMMAND_LINE_ARGS", and "TIMEOUT_SECONDS" at the top of the file.
 This centralizes configuration and makes it easy to adjust parameters as needed.

-4. Global Variables: The global variable `foreground_pid` tracks the currently executing foreground process.
-While using a global variable can be a point of contention, I believe it’s justified here for managing process control and signaling effectively.
+4. Global Variables: The global variable "foreground_pid" tracks the currently executing foreground process.
+I believe it makes sense to use for managing process control and signaling effectively.

 5. Signal Handlers: The signal handlers are documented to indicate their purpose, which clarifies how the program responds to user interrupts and timeouts.